ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_umbrella.md

 Additionally, we will be working on the Site 30 PC which is part of an AD domain (swatsdwanlab.com).
 The Domain Controller is at 10.30.10.50, which is also acting as the DNS server for the Site 30 PC.

 1. Connect to the Site 30 PC to verify that Site to Site communication is operational but the Internet cannot be accessed.
-Log in to Guacamole (10.2.1.20X:8080/guacamole, where X is your POD number) with the credentials given below and click on the PODX-Site30PC option.
+Log in to Guacamole (10.2.1.20X:8080/guacamole if connected to the GHI DC and 10.1.8.20X:8080/guacamole if connected to the SJC DC, where X is your POD number) with the credentials given below and click on the PODX-Site30PC option.

-    Alternatively, you can RDP to 10.2.1.16X (where X is your POD number) from the Jumphost.
+    Alternatively, you can RDP to 10.2.1.16X if connected to the GHI DC and 10.1.8.16X if connected to the SJC DC (where X is your POD number) from the Jumphost.
 RDP to the Site 30 PC will only work from the Jumphost

     | Connection Method | Username | Password |
     | --- | ---- | ---- |